nitin42/animate-components/docs/api.md

 </h2>
 ```

-## Validates DOM Nesting
+## Validate DOM Nesting

-Animate Components validates the DOM nesting of the elements.
+Animate Components validate the DOM nesting of the elements.
 For eg -

 ```javascript
 <FadeIn duration="3s" as="h1">